Creating Seed for Backup Copy Job

-To overcome these limitations, you can create a seed using a secondary backup copy job.
 To create a seed for the primary backup copy job, do the following:

 - Run the backup copy job to create a full backup file (VBK) in the intermediate backup repository.